lodemo/CATANA/README.md

 # Detection and Analysis of Content Creator Collaborations in Youtube Videos using Face Recognition

 YouTube analysis concerning content creator collaborations in videos, using face recognition.
-This projects includes data acquisition from YouTube, video and face processing and statistical evaluation of YouTube data.
+This projects includes the framework for data acquisition from YouTube, video and face processing and statistical evaluation of the acquired YouTube data.

-For more information see the CATANA publication (under submission).
+This repository contains the framework described in the paper Collaborations on YouTube: From Unsupervised
+Detection to the Impact on Video and Channel Popularity, C. Koch, M. Lode, D. Stohr, A. Rizk, R. Steinmetz, ACM Transactions on Multimedia Computing, Communications and Applications (TOMM)
+(under submission)

 # Face Recognition Algorithm